Sicilia … finally

 With its position in the centre of the Mediterranean and thus of its civilisation it is hardly surprising that Sicily has a long history in wine.
-This is fully documented in Bill Nesto and Frances de Savino’s book with reference to wine from Phoenician times (eight century BCE) and Homer in wine-critic mode commenting adversely on Sicilian wines.
+This is fully documented in Bill Nesto and Frances di Savino’s book with reference to wine from Phoenician times (eighth century BCE) and Homer in wine-critic mode commenting adversely on Sicilian wines.
 The physical reminders of the recent history are to be seen in the palmenti which contemporary wineries have inherited.
-These often large buildings are the wineries of a pre-modern society with open-top fermenters, some carved into stone, with a crude but effective systems of gravity feed.
+These often-large buildings are the wineries of a pre-modern society with open-top fermenters, some carved into stone, with a crude but effective systems of gravity feed.
 The size of these buildings is testament to the feudal history of the island with many large estates.
-Then from the late eighteenth century the British were responsible for the formerly very sizeable Marsala trade based at the western end of the island.
+Then from the late eighteenth century, the British were responsible for the formerly very sizeable Marsala trade based at the western end of the island.
 Its physical imprint can be seen in the number of wineries and storage facilities, some active, some deceased, which crowd around the port at Marsala.
 But the modern Sicilian wine industry, with its focus on table wines and its modern winemaking, feels like a completely different world.

-In volume terms Sicily is still dominated by bulk wine production.
+In volume terms, Sicily is still dominated by bulk wine production.
 It is a big place with a highly reliable climate which allows huge volumes of wines to be produced, mostly at low prices.
 Its annual production, average 5 million hectolitres a year, 2011-15 (ISTAT figures reproduced by Italian Wine Central), is 10% of Italy’s total production.
 (It is sometimes stated, for example on the Jancis Robinson website, that its production is greater than Australia’s but today it is half of Australia’s – which is still impressive!)
 And, unusually in Italy, a small number of large companies dominate its production reflecting a long history of important families and now large-scale investment by Italian and some foreign owners.

 While 85% of the wine is still sold in bulk, the remaining top tier is of a high quality.
 Any bottle by the big names, Planeta, Donnafugata or Tasca d’Almerita will deliver a technically well-made wine which will stand comparison at its price point with wines anywhere in the world.
 It has one of Italy’s best and largest cooperatives in Settesoli.
 (It was perhaps the one regret of our trip that it was not possible to visit Settesoli on this occasion.)

 Given its warm to hot climate and Italy’s general reputation for red wines, it is something of a surprise to discover that white wine grapes are still in a two-to-one majority.
-Historically this was even more the case.
+Historically this was, even more, the case.
 Here is the overall situation:

 Before we consider the individual varieties it is really worth underlining how well adapted the local grape varieties are to the very warm Sicilian climate.
-Getting good meterological data is always difficult but Palermo while being warmer than most vine growing areas has an average temperature in its warmest month of 25ºC, with a ‘hot Mediterranean/dry summer subtropical‘ climate.
+Getting good meteorological data is always difficult but Palermo while being warmer than most vine growing areas has an average temperature in its warmest month of 25ºC, with a ‘hot Mediterranean/dry summer subtropical‘ climate.
 Bill Nesto gives the average temperature for the warmest month for Sicily as a whole as 22ºC (p.
 76), slightly warmer than the Barossa Valley.
-Of course vines are not grown in an ‘average’ place and many factors such as altitude, proximity to the the sea and prevailing winds can moderate these high temperatures.
-Nonetheless the challenge in Sicily is to retain freshness and acidity and to have reasonable alcohol levels.
+Of course, vines are not grown in an ‘average’ place and many factors such as altitude, proximity to the sea and prevailing winds can moderate these high temperatures.
+Nonetheless, the challenge in Sicily is to retain freshness and acidity and to have reasonable alcohol levels.
 I am delighted to say that of all the wines we tasted in our week on the island, excluding the special case of Marsala, only one had a high alcohol level (Valle dell Acate’s Tané, 15.1ºC) and it has a portion of semi-dried Syrah in it.
 The richest Nero d’Avola crus do weigh in at 14.5% but there are many fine examples at 13.5%.
 The whites are even better examples of a local variety being adapted to its climate with many Catarratto wines being just 12.5%, as is Donnafugata’s Grillo.
 Again the richer whites clock in at 13% but in general alcohol levels are entirely reasonable and as we will see all these local varieties have good natural acidity.
 And these restrained alcohol levels are attained even though some of these varieties are picked quite late, for example, Catarratto at Feudo Montoni in late September/early October with higher 13.5% abv but a total acidity of 7.5 and a pH of 2.8!
 Thus, the local varieties can have the benefit of a long ripening season for intense flavour but retain high acidity.